CMDM-Lab/pick_hbdb_prompt_exampls/README.md

 ```

 ## Results
 The results will be stored in a directory named after the compound name.
+It will include all concepts related to the compound.

 The JSON files will follow this naming format:
 ```bash